Frunez/CV/README.md

 ### Experience

+Freelance graphic designer (July 2015 - Present)

+    - Created concept website, profile pictures and banners for Skin Soul's event Skin Matters 2017.
+    - Redesigned the web page using droopal platform for ECH (Energy Climate house).
+    - Edited, reformatted and resized product images for Autograph's Regent Street App.
+    - Made and edited photographs of products for a beauty magazine.
+    - Created a book cover and some logos for CEPS (Centre for European Policy Studies.
+    - Illustrated a children's book called Bear & Chick for an independent writer.

 Warehouse operative (March 2016 - June 2016)

     - Worked in a team packaging and labelling luxury products for Fortnam and Mason.
     - Worked at AIM composites, coating and polishing interior air plane parts to perfection.

-Freelance graphic designer (July 2015 - June 2016)

-    - Made and edited photographs of products for a beauty magazine.
-    - Created a book cover and some logos for CEPS.
-    - Illustrated a children's book called Bear & Chick for an independent writer.

 ### Hobbies

-Although I've decided to stop my pursuit of a career in graphic design, this hasn't stopped from experimenting.
 Most recently I have delved into 3D graphics.
 I've played guitar for 9 years, and I love to produce my own music.
-I am inspired by the likes of Flying Lotus and Radiohead, as well as many other artists across all genres.
-I also like to do DIY because I believe that if I can make something myself, then there really is no reason to buy it.
+I made my own electric guitar body and created a custom setup.
+I recently purchased a Rasberry Pi and would eventually like to meddle with some robotics.